albertomario/synapsis-api/docs/README.md

-# Snap SIS Documentation
+# Synapsis Documentation

-This directory contains comprehensive documentation for the Snap SIS project.
+This directory contains comprehensive documentation for the Synapsis project.
 Start here for implementation guidance, architecture details, and development workflows.

 ## 📚 Documentation Index